Myoldmopar/GDBPrettyPrinters/README.md

 If you open this project, it _should_ load up the stubs folder automatically for code completion.
 The GDB stub file is not complete, but is sufficient for the API calls used in this pretty printer.
+If it isn't found by default, and your IDE complains about not being able to import gdb, you can mark the stubs folder as a "Sources Root" or equivalent in your IDE.

+## Testing

+Yes!

+## Contributing

 I welcome more printers and added GDB stubs if you want to contribute!